samuel940/2-player-game/README.md

-w a d for jumping, moving left and moving right s to charge energy when not moving r for basic attack t and y for special attacks ( need energy) e to dodge shift to sprint
+w a d for jumping, moving left and moving right s to charge energy when not moving r for basic attack t  and a or d for sword slash only t for sword beam e to dodge shift to sprint